Laura Riding: Career

-Riding and Graves were highly productive from the start of their association, though after they moved to Majorca they became even more so.
+Riding and Graves were highly productive from the start of their association, though after they moved to Mallorca they became even more so.
 While still in London they had set up (1927) the Seizin Press, collaborated on A Survey of Modernist Poetry (1927) (which inspired William Empson to write Seven Types of Ambiguity and was in some respects the seed of the New Criticism), A Pamphlet Against Anthologies (1928) and other works.
 Progress of Stories (1935) would later be highly esteemed by, among others, John Ashbery and Harry Mathews.
-In Majorca, the Seizin Press was enlarged to become a publishing imprint, producing inter alia the substantial hardbound critical magazine Epilogue (1935–1938), edited by Riding with Graves as associate editor.
+In Mallorca, the Seizin Press was enlarged to become a publishing imprint, producing inter alia the substantial hardbound critical magazine Epilogue (1935–1938), edited by Riding with Graves as associate editor.

 Riding's house, on the Mueller campus of Indian River State College in Vero Beach.

-Graves and Riding left Majorca in 1936, at the outbreak of the Spanish Civil War.
+Graves and Riding left Mallorca in 1936, at the outbreak of the Spanish Civil War.
 Between 1936 and 1939, Riding and Graves lived in England, France and Switzerland.
 Throughout their association both steadily produced volumes of major poetry, culminating for each with a Collected Poems in 1938.
 In 1939, they moved to the United States and took lodging in New Hope, Pennsylvania.
 Their changing relationship is described by Elizabeth Friedmann in A Mannered Grace, by Richard Perceval Graves in Robert Graves: 1927–1940, The Years with Laura and by T. S. Matthews in Jacks or Better (1977; UK edition published as Under the Influence, 1979) and also was the basis for Miranda Seymour's novel The Summer of '39 (1998).
 In 1939 Riding and Graves parted and in 1941 she married Schuyler B. Jackson, eventually settling in Wabasso, Florida, where she lived quietly and simply until her death in 1991, Schuyler having died in 1968.
 The vernacular cracker house in which they lived has been renovated and preserved by the Laura Riding Jackson Foundation at the Vero Beach campus of Indian River State College.